-FileCenter goes the extra mile in facilitating and optimizing document scanning, smoothing out or automating every step possible, from trimming off mouse clicks to splitting up files and even to automatic document naming and routing.
+FileCenter document scanning software goes the extra mile in facilitating and optimizing document scanning, smoothing out or automating every step possible, from trimming off mouse clicks to splitting up files and even to automatic document naming and routing.

 A Good File Organization Solution Should Include PDF Conversion and Editing Tools

 Now that PDF has increased in importance, your file organization solution should include all of the tools you need for working with PDFs.
 For instance, combining two PDF files into one.
 As common as this need is, it leaves a lot of users scratching their heads.
 This should be as simple as dropping one PDF on another one (like in FileCenter).
 Splitting a PDF into multiple files or extracting a page should be just about as easy.
 And you should be able to convert any common file to PDF without leaving the interface.
 Also consider a solution that includes a PDF print driver, a handy way to generate PDFs out of any printable document.
 You might even consider a file organization solution that includes a full PDF editor right in the interface.
 This would let you conveniently view, stamp, annotate, and secure PDF files.